tglauch/pyVPRM/README.md

 # How to use

+To install the package simply run

+> pip install pyvprm

 For each calculation the following steps are necessary:
 1. Get the necessary satellite data for your region of interest
 2. Get the land cover maps for your region of interest